Skip to main content

 # With a local Ollama model

-Cognition (the makers of Devin) acquired Windsurf in December 2025 for around $250 million.
+The IDE was acquired by Cognition (the makers of Devin) as Windsurf in December 2025 for around $250 million and renamed Devin Desktop on June 2, 2026.
 The VS Code fork IDE has been running on the proprietary SWE-1.5 model since April 2026 at 950 tokens per second, roughly 13x faster than Claude Sonnet 4.5.

 The flagship feature is Cascade, a multi-agent workflow for complex refactorings across multiple repositories.
 Codemaps visualize dependencies, Tab/Supercomplete delivers inline suggestions, and Preview Mode shows changes before execution.
 Before the acquisition, Windsurf had $82M ARR and over 350 enterprise customers.